oxfordroadmap/vis/content/teaching/AI-basics-eg-Git/index.en.md

   preview_only: true
 ---

-💓 Motivate students to learn by doing their own portfolios of PRDs📋, prototypes, and AI agents 🤖!
+💓 Motivate students to do!
+Learn by doing AI agents 🤖!
+Curate their own portfolios of prototypes and PRDs📋.

 Based on my teaching and curriculum-developing experiences in China that features modern web development using <i class="fab fa-github" aria-hidden="true"></i>[GitHub](https://github.com/) and [🤗Hugging Face Hub ](https://huggingface.co/docs/hub/index), I have carefully designed a full foundational course of "Web Development for LLM-Powered Apps" that features building intelligent Apps using LLM, and producing AI agents within 24 weeks.